 Nicotine, the primary commercial source of tobacco, is an addictive alkaloid in humans (Moghbel et al., 2017).
-Nicotine concentrations, which is a very important component for alkaloid tobacco. had statistically significant increases and decreases (P<0.05) with the increasing application doses of Cd to soil.
-The increasing doses of Cd in Zn deficiency caused a decrease in nicotine content of Birlik-124 variety, in Xanthi-81 variety a decrease in Cd2.5 dose, while an increase in Cd5 and Cd10 doses.
+Nicotine concentrations, which is a very important alkaloid component for tobacco, statistically significant increases decreases (P<0.05) with the increasing application doses of Cd to soil. increasing doses of Cd in Zn deficiency caused a decrease in nicotine content of Birlik-124 variety, in Xanthi-81 variety a decrease in Cd2.5 dose, while an increase in Cd5 and Cd10 doses.
 A similar trend was recorded for increasing Cd applications in Zn5 treatment.
 The results indicated that the responses of tobacco varieties to Cd stress are different from each other.
 However, Zn applications caused a significant increase in nicotine concentrations in both tobacco varieties.
 The mean nicotine concentration in the Zn0 dose of the Birlik-124 variety was 0.41% and increased to 0.54% in Zn5 dose.
 Similar increase in nicotine concentration was observed for Xanthi-81 variety (Table 2).
 The increase in alkaloid accumulation with metal application have not been clearly explained.
-Several mechanisms have been mechanism reported to explain the Srivastava and Srivastava (2010) pointed to the significance of metals, especially the essential micronutrients, as cofactors of enzymes involved in biosynthetic pathway for the accumulation of alkaloids.
+Several mechanisms have been reported explain the to mechanism.
+Srivastava and Srivastava (2010) pointed to the significance of metals, especially the essential micronutrients, as cofactors of enzymes involved in biosynthetic pathway for the accumulation of alkaloids.
 The researchers also indicated that the primary metabolic pathways act the initial metabolic building blocks for the continuation of alkaloid biosynthetic pathway.